saikumarmalla/Assignment/README.md

 ##### convert_text.ipynb
 The driver function for taking the input text and gives the converted text.
 ##### other files
-Remaining files contain the features that used to map with the text.
+Remaining files contain the features that are used to map with the text.